rancher/api-spec/specification.md

 The base URL that users access your API with SHOULD be of the form:
 <code>https://api{-optional-region-code}.{your product domain}/</code>

 APIs SHOULD have a separate DNS record from the your web/app, so that the API can be scaled separately from the rest of your stack.
-The name can always point to the web/app servers if this scale is not needed yet
+The name can always point to the web/app servers if this scale is not yet needed.

-All APIs that require authentication MUST be accessible to the public **only** over HTTPS.
+All public APIs that require authentication MUST be accessible over HTTPS, authenticated public APIs MUST NOT be accessible over a non-encrypted channel.
 Unauthenticated public APIs MAY be provided over HTTP, but SHOULD also offer HTTPS.

 ## API Versioning ##
 APIs MUST support more than one version of their implementation.
 Clients MUST specify the particular version they want, and the application MUST NOT make changes that are not backwards compatible to that version.